openhab/openhab-webui/bundles/org.openhab.ui/CONTRIBUTING.md

 * `npm run test:e2e` - start Cypress and run the e2e tests
 * `npm run test:e2e:gui` - open the Cypress GUI

+## Development server

+Before starting the development server with `npm start`, you should have an instance of openHAB (either a complete distribution or the demo app) running on _localhost:8080_.
+The development server will run on the next available port (for instance, 8081) and proxy requests to well-known openHAB URLs like the REST API or icon servlet, forwarding them to their equivalent on port 8080.
+If you wish to change the target of these forwards, allowing to target a remote instance, look for `const apiBaseUrl` in `build/webpack.config.js` and change it accordingly before starting the server.
+Don't commit changes to the base URL to avoid confusing others!

+You can also run the unit tests (`test/jest`) and e2e (`test/cypress`) tests using the abovementioned commands.
+Cypress is configured to assume the development server is running on port 8081 - you can change that in `cypress.json` but again, remember not to commit.
+You can also use Majestic GUI to run the unit tests and temporarily collect code coverage and view coverage reports (it is disabled by default for performance reasons): install it globally with `npm install -g majestic`, and run `majestic` in the root web folder to open Majestic in a browser window.

 ## PWA

 This is a PWA.
 Don't forget to check what is inside of your `service-worker.js`.
-It is also recommended that you disable service worker (or enable "Update on reload") in browser dev tools during development.
+It is also recommended that you disable the service worker (or enable "Update on reload") in your browser's dev tools during development.

 ## Cordova

-The Cordova project is located in `cordova` folder.
-You shouldn't modify content of `cordova/www` folder.
+The Cordova project is located in the `cordova` folder.
+You shouldn't modify content of the `cordova/www` folder.
 Its content will be correctly generated when you call `npm run cordova-build-prod`.

 ## Documentation & Resources